 Above all, engine cooling fans, need to work properly, to cool your engine.

-Otherwise, your engine could suffer, major damage.
+Otherwise, your engine could overheat and suffer, major damage.

 As a result, the engine cooling fan, provides an efficient air flow and optimizes, the heat exchange to the radiator.
 It is usually located, at the front of the vehicle, either in front or behind the radiator.

 On some late model vehicles, the cooling fan can change speed, to raze or lower cooling as needed.
 Some fans may have a low, medium and high speed range, while others have extra speed settings.
 You may hear the fan running, when you shut off the engine after driving.
 This is normal.
 But, the fan should shut off after several minutes, as the engine cools down.